 How to fix:

 The timing of slashing and baking is also key.
 Make sure that the time between slashing and putting the dough in the oven is slim.
-Too much time can close down the ventilation route and the bread can collapse and/or burst.
+Get the bread in the oven right after scoring!
+Too much time can close down the ventilation route and the bread can collapse or burst.

 4. The seam was exposed